ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source.md

 ## Building

 Finally, you can build your application.
-Run webpack on your project and the rich text editor will be a part of it.
+Run webpack on your project and the rich-text editor will be a part of it.

 ## Option: Minifying JavaScript

 Webpack 4 introduced the [concept of modes](https://webpack.js.org/concepts/mode/).
 It comes with two predefined modes: `development` and `production`.
 The latter automatically enables [`uglifyjs-webpack-plugin`](https://www.npmjs.com/package/uglifyjs-webpack-plugin) which takes care of JavaScript minification.
 Therefore, it is enough to execute `webpack` with the `--mode production` option or set `mode: 'production'` in your `webpack.config.js` to optimize the build.

 <info-box>
-	Prior to version 1.2.7 `uglifyjs-webpack-plugin` had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable.`.
+	Prior to version 1.2.7 `uglifyjs-webpack-plugin` had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable`.
 If you experienced this error, make sure that your `node_modules` contains an up-to-date version of this package (and that webpack uses this version).

-	CKEditor 5 builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the later one seems to be unsupported anymore](https://github.com/ckeditor/ckeditor5/issues/1353).
+	CKEditor 5 builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the latter one is not supported anymore](https://github.com/ckeditor/ckeditor5/issues/1353).
 </info-box>

 ## Option: Extracting CSS